comake/skl/docs/schema-fundamentals.md

 In this way, Nouns are abstractions of the commonalities between each Integration’s representation of a concept but are also extendable and customizable, allowing the unique fields each tool has to still exist on entities.

 #### Entity {#entity}
-An instance of a Noun which conforms to the Noun's schema.
+An entity is an instance of a Noun which conforms to the Noun's schema.

 #### Properties
 A Property of a Noun is a characteristic that has a label and a value, such as the `title` property of a File, or the `status` property of a Task.
 Each property has a schema that can defines its name, description, type, default value, range, cardinality, length or pattern.
 Properties of nouns can be required (having a minimim cardinality of one).